Algebraic Cycle Loci at the Integral Level: Jets and Exceptional Intersections

 \begin{proof} Let us denote by $E_{r}$ the image of $\mathcal{E}_{r}$ in $S$, which we obtain after base-changing to $R_{r}$ if necessary.
-The set $E_{r}$ is a constructible subset of $S$: it is the image in $S$ of the intersection
+The set $E_{r}$ is a constructible subset of $S$: it is the image in $S$ of the (constructible, by Chevalley's Theorem) intersection

 where the subscheme $\mathcal{Y}^{d}_{r} \subset J^{d}_{r} \mathcal{Y}$ is as in \autoref{jetfams}.
 From the construction one has $E_{r+1} \subset E_{r}$ for all $r$, where the inclusion takes place inside $S_{R_{r+1}}$.
 We note that the formation of $\mathcal{E}_{r}$ is compatible with base-change along maps $R \to R'$, which follows from the compatibility of the maps of \autoref{bigjetconstr} with base-change.